 My spiritual travels in India ended at Naddi, a village in the north, at an altitude of 2000m, with a spectacular view of the Dhauladhar mountains (at the lower end of the Himalayas).
 Naddi is 3km from the mountainside-town of McLeod Ganj, home to the residence of the Dalai Lama and many Tibetan refugees and their families.
 In the area, you can visit sites and temples that preserve Tibetan culture and traditions.

 Perched at Naddi, my final stop, a month after arriving at Bangalore, I felt humbled, and an immense gratitude, and tried to understand what I had just lived through.
 It was too soon.
-But I was not the same person, and I would return 'to the west' with new eyes.
+But I was not the same person, and I would return 'to the west' with a new heart.